xalaida/laravel-translatable/README.md

 - [ ] `replicate` method should replicate model with all translations.
 - [ ] add possibility to use without uuid (add possibility to use custom translation model)
 - [ ] command to show missing translations
+- [ ] add doc to show how to add custom strategy or extend existing

 - SingleTableStrategy
   - [ ] add possibility to specify fallback locale per model